FAQ

 How do corrections or appeals work?

-If a public signal is inaccurate, outdated, or tied to a recycled number, open the appeal flow from the result and submit the context that should be re-checked.
+If a public signal is inaccurate, outdated, resolved, or tied to a recycled number, open the appeal flow from the result and submit the context that should be re-checked by a moderator.

 Still need help with a search result, report, or correction request?